 We’ll cover more VMWare VAAI implementation specifics with regards to Pluggable Storage Architecture (PSA) in a dedicated article.
 In this instance the focus is on how to leverage VAAI APIs for the iSCSI LUNs where we can setup our VMware Datastores.
 In the previous article we have seen the easy steps for a Synology NAS first time configuration.
 Now we are ready to configure the iSCSI LUNs we’ll use for our VMware Datastores.

-Synology LUN on Disk Group
+Synology Disk Group

 The creation of an iSCSI LUN with Synology is a super easy process and most of all is wizard driven.
 The next screenshots will show the steps.
 In the previous article we have already seen how to create a Disk Group.